+Dua anno di a anno in a 0 Assessment Results/Conclusion

-Program Learning Outcomes Assessment Results/Conclusion
+Program Learning Outcomes

-1. Students will demonstrate the N/A
+1. Students will de emonstrate the N/A

 process of digital video editing

-using industry standard software.
+using industry star ndard software.

-2. Students will demonstrate the Threshold Met.
-11 students were evaluated.
-Overall success rate of the entire class for this assignment 85%
+2. Students will de emonstrate the Threshold Met.
+The following results from 12 evaluations

-process of graphic design using Tate of the entire class for this assignment 65%
+process of graphic design using were collected from the grading rubric associated with this assignment with an overall success rate threshold set for

 industry standard software.
+80%: